iQuHACK/2021_Quacks/README.md

 ## Future work - Stuff we would like to do but did not have enought time
--Creating an option such that gates can also act on the first qubit

--Omitting gate combinations that might result in the qubit not being changed at all

--Omitting entangled states, which cannot be represented by a sphere
+1.Creating an option such that gates can also act on the first qubit 2.Omitting gate combinations that might result in the qubit not being changed at all 3.Omitting entangled states, which cannot be represented by a sphere